htrinkle/FPGA/Build_and_Test/README.md

 ## DAC Testing

-### DAC Ramp, measured at load resistors.
+### DAC Ramp, measured at load resistors at 24MHz clk

 Noise in output is probably due to poor earthing of scope probes.
 Also note that this waveform was captured before installation of any output fultering capacitors.

 <img src=https://github.com/htrinkle/FPGA/blob/main/images/DAC_Ramp_No_OpAmp.bmp alt="DAC A unbuffered" width="300">